freakmaxi/kertish-dfs/README.md

 - Execute the saved file.
 ---
 ##### Setting Up Data Node(s)

+You can take a look at [Data-Node](https://github.com/freakmaxi/kertish-dfs/blob/master/data-node) page to understand how it is working

 - Copy `kertish-data` executable to `/usr/local/bin` folder on the system.
 - Give execution permission to the file `sudo chmod +x /usr/local/bin/kertish-data`